Microcore/KeyCounter/README.md

 # Known issues

-On Windows, key events in some process cannot be monitored (seems to be an issue of `pyHook`), including `Task manager`, `Remote desktop`, etc.
+On Windows, key events in the following processes are not working properly, which seems to be an issue of `pyHook`:

+- Task manager
+- Remote desktop

-On macOS, certain key events cannot be monitored, including the function keys.
+On macOS, the following key events are not working properly:

+- Function keys (media keys will work, however)
+- Caps lock key (count only increase once if you press it twice)